banner

 Any professional graphic artist can prepare these files, but pros often prefer that the client pays the printer to inspect and trap the files.

-In case we have to adjust your files we usually need the native files from Adobe Creative Suite or Quark Express on a Macintosh.
+If we have to adjust your files we usually need the native files from Adobe Creative Suite on a Macintosh.
 Other file formats may be be acceptable (possibly with a small extra cost).
 All required fonts must be supplied.

 Warning: transparency effects can cause unpredictable results.
 Check your proofs carefully or flatten your artwork before making final PDFs.